This post may contain affiliate links. Please read our disclosure policy.

 In the same wok or pan, sauté the garlic and ginger for a few seconds until they become fragrant.
 Add your quartered tomatoes to cook; slightly crush them to help break them down.
 Continue cooking the tomatoes over medium high heat for 2-3 minutes until they are broken down and the mixture is slightly loose.

 Don’t worry if the tomatoes looks too loose – once you add the remaining eggs and scallions, the dish will continue to thicken.
 You will also be adding a cornstarch surry to thicken the stir-fry.
-I personally like mine on the thicker side, with almost a gravy-like consistency.
+I like mine on the thicker side, with almost a gravy-like consistency.

 3. Temper in the Remaining Egg

 Once the tomatoes are broken down, add in the remaining half of your eggs.
 Stir gently to let the eggs set in the hot tomato mixture.
 This is a technique called tempering; pouring your beaten eggs into the hot tomatoes will cook the eggs into a silky texture.
 The color of your tomatoes should lighten as the eggs continue to cook.

-You’ll see the eggs ‘disperse’ into the tomatoes, similar to Egg Drop Soup.
+Once the eggs have set into the tomatoes, add back the soft scrambled eggs and scallions; stir gently to combine.
 At this point, the tomatoes and egg mixture should still look quite loose and watery; at this point, you’ll add your cornstarch slurry a few tablespoons at a time.
 Do not pour all of it in at one time!
 Continue simmering while adding the cornstarch slurry; you’ll see the tomatoes and eggs thicken to a gravy-like consistency.

 PRO TIPS

-I like using vine-ripe tomatoes but you can also use Roma tomatoes.
+Tomato Tips – I like using vine-ripe tomatoes but you can also use Roma tomatoes.
 You want to use tomatoes that have a thin skin (so it easily falls off while cooking), are vibrant in color, and is naturally sweet.
 If you are using tomatoes with a thick skin, peel them before cooking.
 Do not use cherry or grape tomatoes.
+I like cutting the tomatoes into quarters.
+Quartered tomatoes are small enough to break down and create the delicious sauce-like consistency, but are still large enough to hold up against the scrambled eggs.

-Two of the key elements of this dish are consistency and texture.
+Consistency and Texture – Two of the key elements of this dish are consistency and texture.
 I love the contrast in textures between the silky and soft scrambled eggs and broken down tomatoes!
 My preferred consistency for Chinese Tomato Egg Stir Fry is a gravy-like consistency.

 To get this, keep an eye on:

-• Don’t overcook your soft scrambled eggs.
+- Don’t overcook your soft scrambled eggs.

-• Cook your tomatoes just until they break down and the skin comes off.
+- Cook your tomatoes just until they break down and the skin comes off.

-• Pour the second half of your beaten eggs slowly into the hot tomatoes so you can temper the eggs properly.
+- Pour the second half of your beaten eggs slowly into the hot tomatoes so you can temper the eggs properly.

-• Use the cornstarch slurry to get to your preferred consistency.
+- Use the cornstarch slurry to get to your preferred consistency.

-This is your secret weapon to getting your Chinese Tomato Egg Stir Fry to the perfect consistency.
+Cornstarch Slurry – This is your secret weapon to getting your Chinese Tomato Egg Stir Fry to the perfect consistency.
 Near the end of cooking, you may find that the dish is too watery – that is OK!
 Add a couple tablespoons of your cornstarch slurry as the dish continues to cook and thicken.
 Do not pour it all in at one time – you want to use the slurry to get to the exact consistency that you prefer.

-You can store leftover Chinese Tomato Egg Stir-Fry in an airtight container for up to 3- days in the refrigerator.
+Storage – You can store leftover Chinese Tomato Egg Stir-Fry in an airtight container for up to 3- days in the refrigerator.
+I prefer to reheat this quickly in a large pan over medium-high heat.
+You can also microwave it.

 What to Serve with Chinese Tomato Egg Stir-Fry